KaurManjot0432/QUAD/README.md

-# Project: QUAD - Query, Upload, Archive, Deliver
+# Project: QUAD

 ## Overview

-QUAD, short for "Query," "Upload," "Archive," and "Deliver," is a powerful Data Collection Platform with a global presence.
+QUAD is a powerful Data Collection Platform.

 ## Problem Statement

 The primary goal of QUAD is to provide a flexible and robust data storage for a diverse collection platform.
-This involves managing forms, questions, responses, and answers, along with their associated metadata.
+This involves managing users, forms, questions, responses, and answers, along with their associated metadata.
 Seamless integration with Google Sheets and efficient retrieval with a versatile storage layout are the cornerstones of this project.

 ## Functional Requirements